Shivam040/Deep-Learning-with-Keras/README.md

 - Vanishing gradient
 - Activation functions

-Lab: Mitigate the vanishing gradient problem by using a ReLU activation function
+Code: Mitigate the vanishing gradient problem by using a ReLU activation function

 # Part 3: Keras and Deep Learning Libraries
-In this part, you will learn about some of the different deep learning libraries available and how to build regression and classification models using the Keras library.
+In this part, you will learn about some of the different deep learning libraries avaiCodele and how to build regression and classification models using the Keras library.
 Topics include:

 - Modeling with Keras
 - Deep learning libraries
 - Regression models with Keras
 - Classification models with Keras

-Lab: Use the Keras library to build a regression model and build a model for classification problems
+Code: Use the Keras library to build a regression model and build a model for classification problems

 # Part 4: Deep Learning Models